Showing posts with label Table Top Battles 2nd Edition. Show all posts

 Both sides were relatively equal and it was a hard fought battle therefore:

-* If the French occupy both Lauffeldt and Vlytingen at the end Game-Turn 8, it is a win for the French.
+* If the French occupy both Lauffeldt and Vlytingen at the end of Game-Turn 8, it is a win for the French.

 * If the French only hold one of the above villages at the end of Game-Turn 8, the game is a Draw.